The Laramie Audubon Society is a non-profit, tax-exempt, educational organization based in Laramie, Wyoming.

 Laramie, WY 82073

 Laramie Audubon Society promotes the conservation and appreciation of birds and other wildlife through education, outreach, and habitat stewardship.
 Officers and Board members are elected by our membership at the November public meeting.
 If you are interested in becoming more involved, please send us an email.
+Note that as a safety precaution during the Covid-19 epidemic (November 2020 and 2021), LAS is holding elections electronically.

 Vice President: Brian Waitkus